General M-estimators of location on Riemannian manifolds: existence and uniqueness: Auxiliary lemmas and a proof of Theorem 2

-Note that (\ref{eq:2nd_deriv_F}) is positive wherever it is defined because $\mathbb{P}_{X}$ is not supported entirely on $\gamma$ by assumption and for $x\in B_{r_0}(p_0)\setminus \gamma$, the second integrand of (\ref{eq:2nd_deriv_F}) is positive.
-Since there are at most countable point masses along $\gamma$ and even in $B_{r_0}(p_0)$ (together with the fact that $S$ is countable), (\ref{eq:2nd_deriv_F}) is well-defined for $t \in (0, t_0)$ possibly excluding a countable set.
-Hence, $t \mapsto \frac{\partial}{\partial t}F(\gamma(t))$ is strictly increasing by an application of Goldowsky-Tonelli's theorem (see, e.g., Theorem 1 of \cite{casey2005positive}).
-It implies that $t \mapsto F(\gamma(t))$ is strictly convex, which is a contradiction to the hypothesis of two distinct population $M$-estimators with respect to $\mathbb{P}_{X}$.
+Since there are at most countable point masses along $\gamma$ and even in $B_{r_0}(p_0)$ (together with the fact that $S$ is countable), (\ref{eq:2nd_deriv_F}) is well-defined and is positive for $t \in (t_1, t_2)$, possibly excluding a countable set.
+Hence, $t \mapsto \frac{\partial}{\partial t}F(\gamma(t))$ is strictly increasing by the Goldowsky-Tonelli theorem (see, e.g., Theorem 1 of \cite{casey2005positive}).
+It implies that $t \mapsto F(\gamma(t))$ is strictly convex, which is a contradiction to the hypothesis of two distinct population M-functionals associated with $\mathbb{P}_{X}$.

-We next show that if condition (b) holds, then the population $M$-estimator with respect to $\mathbb{P}_{X}$ is unique.
+(b) We next show that if the condition (b) holds, then the population M-functional associated with $\mathbb{P}_{X}$ is unique.
+Suppose again that, for contradiction, $m_0$ and $m_0'$ are both M-functionals and $\gamma$ is the unique geodesic connecting $m_0$ and $m_0'$.

-(b) The proof is divided into two cases depending on whether $\Delta$ is non-positive or not.